danieloaAAU/Graph-Neural-Network-in-wireless-communication-Papers/README.md

 # Graph Neural Network in Wireless Communication Papers
-This repository contains the list of papers that considered the application of Graph Neural Network in Wireless Communication
+This repository contains list of publications on the application of Graph Neural Network in Wireless Communication

 <p align="center">
   <img src="GNN4WC.png" width="500" alt="GNN for wireless communication">